 (MUSSOLINI and FASCISM in ITALY – continued)

 Amid bitterness and disappointment was a widespread belief that the Old World was crumbling and that it was time to make a New World.
 Italy after the war was filled with an assortment of embittered veterans, republicans (anti-monarchists), anarchists, syndicalists and restless socialist revolutionaries.
-Many socialists and working people were impressed by the "worker's revolution" in Russia, and some of them were ready to support revolution in Italy.
+Many socialists and working people were impressed by the "worker's revolution" in Russia, and they were ready to support revolution in Italy.

 Mussolini drew allies from those veterans who called themselves the Arditi (from ardito, meaning brave).
 The Arditi were in many Italian towns and organized for violence against those they called traitors.
 Their joy for combat found expression in street brawling.
 Their love for wearing a uniform found expression in their wearing a black shirt with insignia.
 Mussolini spoke to them as if he were their leader, boasting how he had defended them "against the slanders of cowardly philistines."